 Atlantic white-sided dolphin

-The major threats towards Atlantic white-sided dolphins include entanglement in fishing gear, bycatch and the overfishing of their prey.
+The major threats towards white-beaked dolphins include entanglement in fishing gear, being caught as bycatch and the overfishing of their prey.